The complexity of smooth words over binary alphabets: Factors of smooth sequences

-The third step is to show that every r-smooth word is prefix of a smooth word.
-If $v$ is r-smooth, the fact that the language $\mathcal{C}_r^\infty$ is right-extendable provides a sequence of r-smooth words of strictly increasing length, starting with $v$, which are all prefixes of an infinite word $x \in \mathpzc{A}^\mathbb{N}$.
-By construction, all prefixes of $x$ are r-smooth so $x$ is smooth and $v \sqsubset_p x$.
+The third step is to show that every r-smooth word is prefix of a smooth sequence.
+If $v$ is r-smooth, the fact that the language $\mathcal{C}_r^\infty$ is right-extendable provides a sequence of r-smooth words of strictly increasing length, starting with $v$, which are all prefixes of a sequence $x \in \mathpzc{A}^\mathbb{N}$.
+By construction we have $v \sqsubset_p x$, and all prefixes of $x$ are r-smooth so $x$ is smooth.

 Finally, if $u \in \mathcal{C}_f^\infty$, we proved that there exists $v \in \mathcal{C}_r^\infty$ such that $u \sqsubset v$ and that there exists $x \in \mathcal{C}^\infty$ such that $v \sqsubset_p x$, so we have $u \sqsubset x$.
 Therefore, we have $\mathcal{C}_f^\infty \subseteq \mathscr{L}(\mathcal{C}^\infty)$. \end{proof}